trinodb/trino/presto-docs/src/main/sphinx/connector/system.rst

 ^^^^^^^^^^^^^^^^^^^

-The queries table contains information about currently and recently running queries on the Presto cluster.
+The queries table contains information about currently and recently running queries on the Trino cluster.
 From this table you can find out the original query SQL text, the identity of the user who ran the query, and performance information about the query, including how long the query was queued and analyzed.